moorepants/me41055/content/pages/syllabus.rst

 Exam
    The exam will have a 3 hour duration.
 Effective use of the computational tools taught in class will give you the best chance at succeeding, but they are not necessarily required to succeed.
+You will be able to bring reference materials to the exam.
 No help from other people during the exam is permitted.
+Exact exam rules will be shared in Q4.

 Brightspace
 ===========